Khoalabear0424/PantryPal/README.md

-## Friend Finder <hr>
+## Pantry Pal <hr>

-By taking a short 10 question questionaire, users can see who they have the most in common with!
+Is your food going bad before you can eat them?
+I know that this happens to me a lot!
+With Pantry Pal, you can keep track of the food so that nothing will expire on your watch!

 ## Motivation <hr>